California winner of half Mega Millions jackpot still unknown

-LOS ANGELES, Dec 19 (Reuters) - The owner of the second winning ticket in the Mega Millions lottery remained a mystery on Thursday, one day after a Georgia woman came forward to collect her share of the estimated total jackpot of $648 million.
+LOS ANGELES (Reuters) - The owner of the second winning ticket in the Mega Millions lottery remained a mystery on Thursday, one day after a Georgia woman came forward to collect her share of the estimated total jackpot of $648 million.

 California Lottery officials said that whoever bought the winning ticket at a gift shop in San Jose had so far not staked out a claim.